PE

 PE Implementation

-At CBS, our PE curriculum is varied and long-term plans ensure that we meet the requirements of the National Curriculum.
+At CBS, our PE curriculum is varied, and long-term plans ensure that we meet the requirements of the National Curriculum, using supporting documents from Imoves.

-All pupils receive at least two hours of high quality PE using our limited outside space or school hall.
+All pupils receive at least two hours of high-quality PE using our limited outside space or school hall.
 All children have a weekly PE lesson with our PE Leader who has sports qualifications through various sporting bodies.
-During these afternoons, children receive expert coaching to develop fundamental skills through a variety of activities and games suitable to their key stage.
+During these sessions, children receive expert coaching to develop fundamental skills through a variety of activities and games suitable to their key stage.
+The timetabling of PE has been adapted to lower stress levels and increase concentration.
+PE is now delivered in one session and the children now come to school in their PE kits.
+This has allowed more time for progression in lessons, along with increasing concentration as the children have longer to develop their skills each week.

 Physical Education is fundamental in developing healthy lifestyles in young people and at CBS we provide a wide array of opportunities to develop this and sporting skills outside of the normal curriculum time.
-Regular extra-curricular clubs are very popular and offer a wide variety of sports, including: Football, Netball, Dance, Tennis, Judo, Rounders, Cricket and Cross-Country.
+Regular extra-curricular clubs are very popular and offer a wide variety of sports, including Football, Netball, Karate, Tennis, Tag Rugby, Cricket and Athletics.
+We also offer a weekly Cross-Country lunch time club.

 Playtimes are an important part of our pupils being happy, healthy and ready to learn.
 We have a well-staffed and equipped playground, a sports field, and a newly designed active trail to provide opportunities for children to develop and improve fundamental skills whilst being active during break and lunchtimes.